 Cassandra earned a B.S. in Criminology and a Masters of Public Administration from the University of La Verne.
 Her favorite part about working with students is getting to hear their stories and she is excited to work with the students at APU and hear their unique journeys.
 As a first-generation college student herself, she understands the power of a strong support system within our campus community.
 Cassandra hopes to be an ally and support system for all first-generation students on our campus to help them succeed in their academic and personal goals.

-Alexa earned her B.A. in English, with a double emphasis in Literature and Creative Writing, from California State University, Long Beach.
-She received her M.A. in English Literature from Loyola Marymount University.
-She has experience in both adjunct instructing and academic advising.
+Alexa earned a B.A. in English, with a double emphasis in Literature and Creative Writing, from California State University, Long Beach, and completed an M.A. in English Literature from Loyola Marymount University.
+She has experience in collegiate instruction and academic advising.
 Her favorite part about working at APU is building relationships with students, equipping them with scholarly guidance, and witnessing their growth as sons and daughters of Christ.

 Noel Academy for Strengths-Based Leadership and Education